bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 },</code>
 </pre>

-Try running the project locally with `npm start` – open the link to the running app which appears in the terminal, it should be localhost:3000.
+Try running the project locally with `npm start` and open the link to the running app which appears in the terminal, it should be localhost:3000.
 You should see something like this:
 ![](/img/webpacking/webpackingp1.png)

 Don’t worry about the missing CSS for now.
 Make some changes to your component and check if hot reloading works.